 The Ewing Y-DNA Project is supported by the Ewing Family Association.
 It has already gathered DNA information from more than 70 Ewing men, shedding new light on our family origins.

 This website was set up by John Thor Ewing, Commander of Clan Ewing, as an informal association of Ewing clansfolk and friends open to everyone with an interest in the clan.
-You can join our online community by taking part in the Clan Forum (Google Group) or by joining us on Facebook.
+You can join the online Clan Ewing community on Facebook.